-Step back into the ancient Mongolia and enjoy the opportunity to explore nation’s traditions and rich cultural heritage.
-Throwing you centuries back, 10 thematic halls of the National History Museum will take you through the years of deep-rooted history up to the modern Mongolia.
+Step back into ancient Mongolia and enjoy the opportunity to explore the nation’s traditions and rich cultural heritage.
+Throwing you centuries back, 10 thematic halls of the National History Museum will take you through the years of deep-rooted medieval history up to modern historical objects of Mongolia.

-Walking through it you will find archaeological materials, photographs and schemes of paleontological finds, numismatics, weapons, musical instruments, objects of everyday life and worship.
-One of the newest expositions are the materials of the excavation in 2000 of the tomb of Bilge-khan Bogu (VIII century).
+Walking through these well-organized exhibitions, you will find the historical collection of archaeological materials, photographs, culture, and schemes of paleontological finds, numismatics, weapons, musical instruments, objects of everyday traditional life, Genghis Khan period artifacts, and worship.
+One of the newest expositions is the materials of the excavation in 2000 of the tomb of Bilge-khan Bogu (VIII century).

-Don’t miss your chance to see an outstanding traditional costumes and jewelry section on the second floor of the museum, which represents a wide range (more than 20) of ethnic groups of the country.
-History lovers would be especially fascinated with the Mongolian Empire, 17th-20th Century Mongolia, Mongolia 1911-1920 and Socialist Mongolia halls.
-Here you can see firsthand real 12-century military equipment and armour, letters of Pope Innocent IV to Guytik Khaan, as well as furnished ger and household items.
+Don’t miss your chance to see the outstanding traditional costumes and jewelry section on the second floor of the museum, which represents a wide range (more than 20) of ethnic groups in the country.
+The lovers of the period of ancient times would be especially fascinated with the Mongolian Empire, 17th-20th Century Mongolia, Mongolia 1911-1920, and Socialist Mongolia halls.
+Here you can see firsthand real 12-century military equipment and armor, letters of Pope Innocent IV to Guytik Khaan, as well as furnished ger and household items.

 All these priceless artifacts make National History Museum well worth a visit.
 All the information in each artifact of historical time is written in both English and Mongolian language.
 You can also use a handy translator device that is available at the museum.